formagGinoo/GuiLongchaoReverse/README.md

 ---

 ## 2. Completely Lost
 Initially i wanted to dump lua bytecode of the game.
-I already knew that the game uses XLua, but what was the problem?
-First VMProtect, then how to hook `xluaL_loadbuffer` or `luaL_loadbuffer` and dump lua?
+I already knew that the game uses XLua, and so i had to hook `xluaL_loadbuffer` or `luaL_loadbuffer` and dump lua, but know to do that?
 Well [frida-il2cpp-bridge](https://github.com/vfsfitvnm/frida-il2cpp-bridge) exists, so lets try with that!

 Script:
 ```ts